gurditsingh/hydeout/_posts/test.md

 case class User(id:String,generalInfo: GeneralInfo,billInfo: BillInfo)

 ```
-But let’s suppose that we have to change a deeply nested object.
+let’s suppose that we have to change a deeply nested object.
 Scala offers a function called `copy` to modify the parameters value inside a `case class`.
 This function doesn’t mutate the referred value, instead it creates a new object :

  - **Increase the User Rating**